zocker-160/keyboard-center/README.md

 ## Manage Background Service

-Keyboard Center does install a background server, which runs with user rights.
+Keyboard Center does install a background service, which runs with user rights.

 You can manage it using:\
 `systemctl --user status|start|stop|restart|enable|disable keyboard-center.service`